Matthew-McDonald/TIY-Week-Six-Project/README.md

+Gabble!

-This was a project called Gabble, created using Node.js, Express and Mustache.
+This project was created using Node.js, Express, Mustache and uses a PostgreSQL database.
 It is similiar to twitter in that a user can signup, login and post/like messages.